MGH campus transformation

 The Anxiety Clinic can be accessed through referral by a primary care physician (green button on the right).

 Our clinic is small and spots are limited.
 Please see below for currently available services, and check back periodically for updates if a service you require is closed to new referrals.
 New spots come up all the time!
-You are welcomed to contact Help Ahead (previously Mental Health Toronto (MHTO) - 416-438-3697 x 12289 ) with any questions related to psychiatric referrals to MGH.
-Please note our list of private therapists and resources as well.
+You are welcome to contact Help Ahead (previously Mental Health Toronto (MHTO) - 416-438-3697 x 12289 ) with any questions related to psychiatric referrals to MGH.
+Please note our list of private therapists and resources in the link below as well.

-In an effort to serve additional clients, we have opened a private clinic, which provides the same services as our public clinic and, in addition, harnesses technology to provide our patient population a choice of treatments and costs.
-Please email @email for further details.
+In an effort to serve additional clients, we have opened a private clinic, which provides the same services as our public clinic and, in addition, harnesses technology to provide our patient population with a choice of treatments and fees.
+Please email @email or call 647-494-0164 for further details.

-Cognitive Behavioural Therapy (CBT) is a form of psychotherapy that integrates theories of cognition and learning with treatment techniques derived from cognitive therapy and behavior therapy.
-CBT assumes that thoughts, feelings and behaviour are interconnected.
-Treatment focuses on thoughts; identifying them, understanding them better and, if interested – changing them.
+Cognitive Behavioural Therapy (CBT) is a form of psychotherapy that integrates theories of cognition and learning with treatment techniques derived from cognitive therapy and behavioral therapy.
+CBT assumes that thoughts, feelings, and behavior are interconnected.
+Treatment focuses on thoughts; identifying them, understanding them better, and, if interested – changing them.
 This, in turn, affects the way we feel and what we do.

-Individual CBT tailored for all anxiety disorders including therapy for preschoolers, Social Anxiety Disorder (SAD), Generalized Anxiety Disorder (GAD), OCD and PTSD.
+Individual CBT is tailored for all anxiety disorders including therapy for preschoolers, Social Anxiety Disorder (SAD), Generalized Anxiety Disorder (GAD), OCD, and PTSD.

 Group CBT: